 Threats to Saudi Arabia and Other Members of the Gulf Cooperation Council.
-In 1981, Saudi Arabia and the five other Arab Gulf States-Bahrain, Kuwait, Oman, Qatar, and the UAE-formed the Gulf

-Cooperation Council (GCC) to deter and defend against Iranian aggression.
+In 1981, Saudi Arabia and the five other Arab Gulf States-Bahrain, Kuwait, Oman, Qatar, and the UAE-formed the Gulf Cooperation Council (GCC) to deter and defend against Iranian aggression.
 Iran remains the primary external threat to their security.
-Tehran has supported groups that launched terrorist attacks against Bahrain, Iraq, Kuwait, Saudi Arabia, and Yemen.
+Tehran has supported groups that launched terrorist attacks against Bahrain, Iraq, Kuwait, Saudi Arabia, the United Arab Emirates, and Yemen.